tunroam/paper/intersection_proposal_report/140related.md

 ##### Open to all providers and users

-The following Wi-Fi solutions are open for anyone to participate in, create an AP.
+The following Wi-Fi solutions
+allow anyone to create an AP.

 The [Commotion Construction Kit](https://commotionwireless.net/docs/cck/) provides a "guide to building community wireless networks".
 The [Open Wireless Movement](https://openwireless.org/)